 At the beginning of the 80s, the population of Sepur Zarco, of Q'eqchi 'Mayan ethnicity and the farmers of the area, had been in dispute over the ownership of the land in which the Q'eqchies lived for decades.
 In 1982, during the armed conflict (which left a balance of 45,000 victims of forced disappearance at the national level), the Guatemalan army kidnapped and disappeared several leaders of the land committee who were processing the legalization of the land.
 Soon after, a military detachment was installed in the community.

-Women say that since the arrival of the mobile health post on the anniversary of the sentence (the first step towards compliance with the measures of reparation established with the sentence) they feel respected in the community and see that their struggle begins to give results.
+The women say that since the arrival of the mobile health post on the anniversary of the sentence (the first step towards compliance with the measures of reparation established with the sentence) they feel respected in the community and see that their struggle begins to give results.

 "I'm going to die in peace.
 I will leave a precedent to my daughters and to other women: that of not shutting up the atrocities. "

-Woman member of the collective Jalok U
+Member of the collective Jalok U

 The "grandmothers of Sepur Zarco", as they are called, are now references for their communities and for women internationally.
 By putting words to sexual violence and winning a trial, they have opened the way to denouncing sexual violence committed both during the armed conflict and today.